-We haven’t yet came across anyone who purchases a tablet purely for its camera, but we know how important it is capture the moment as it comes and sometimes a tablet may be the only device to hand.
+We haven’t yet came across anyone who purchases a tablet purely for its camera, but we know how important it captures the moment as it comes and sometimes a tablet may be the only device to hand.

 This is why it is important to make sure that your tablet has a camera that is capable of producing some decent shots, for the most part your smartphone will be able to produce way better images than a tablet but it is a feature we can’t forget about when it comes to making a purchase decision on a tablet.

-The Samsung Galaxy Tab A 10.1 has a 2MP front facing camera with an f/2.2 aperture than can record video in 1280 x 720, this is decent for face time and video chat and we found that the quality is good too.
+The Samsung Galaxy Tab A 10.1 has a 2MP front-facing camera with an f/2.2 aperture that can record video in 1280 x 720, this is decent for face time and video chat and we found that the quality is good too.